 For a more traditional shopping experience, head to one of Dubai’s many souks.
 Gold, textiles, perfumes—you can find it all in the stalls, which are bustling with locals and visitors all day.
 We recommend a visit to the spice souk in Deira, near Old Dubai.
 The colors and scents, from cinnamon and cardamom to rose petals and vanilla bean, are irresistible.
 Though it’s small, we bet you’ll spend plenty of time exploring here—and you’re not likely to come away empty-handed.

-Want to visit Dubai on our newest tour?
+Want to visit Dubai on tour?
 Have any tips for traveling in “The Gold City?”
 Let us know in the comments!